mmariuzzo/test-java/README.md

 Actually only "**OpenID Connect Relying Party**" _role_ is managed.
 The starter-kit provides:

-* Federation Entity Metadata creation
+* Federation Entity Jwks and Metadata creation
 * OIDC Federation onboarding
 * SPID and CIE OpenID Connect login and logout
+* UserInfo claims retrieving
 * Build (discover) TrustChain of OPs
 * Multitenancy
 * see [Usage](#usage) for a more detailed list

 The "**OpenID Connect Provider**" _role_ is in my thoughts.
-Several requirements are already covered by the current starter-kit and the missing aspects should not require a lot of effort.
+Several requirements are already covered by the current starter-kit and the missing aspects should not require lot effort.

 There are no plans to extends the starter-kit to allow you to implement an "**OpenID Connect Federation** Server".